Archival Research and Literature Review

 Metal detection technology may be applied in fieldwork where project objectives merit the efficient collection of metal artifacts.
-Over the last 24 years, general guidelines and procedures for establishing metal detection survey parameters and equipment selection for use on historic archaeological sites have been developed by HAR personnel.
+Over the last 25 years, general guidelines and procedures for establishing metal detection survey parameters and equipment selection for use on historic archaeological sites have been developed by HAR personnel.

 HAR owns a full compliment of detectors including both land and underwater VLF and pulse induction instruments, 100 kHz TR two-box type detector and hand-held magnetometers.
 In addition to a staff of technicians with experience in metal detection reconnaissance, HAR employs experienced metal detector technicians part-time who have exhibited the essential skills and discipline to assist us on various projects.